 In this self-paced course, you learn how to safely transport food in all stages of the transportation process.
 Through videos and short readings, you learn about regulations, hazards associated with food during transportation, basic safety procedures, and company procedures and documentation.
 To receive your certificate of completion, you must pass four short quizzes with a minimum score of 80%.

 - People working in food transportation (shipper, carrier, loader, receiver)

-- Information about the Sanitary Transportation Regulation
+- understand the Sanitary Transportation Regulation

-- Hazards associated with food during transportation
+- recognize hazards associated with food during transportation

-- Basic safety procedures
+- follow basic safety procedures

-- Practices regarding company procedures and documentation
+- implement best practices regarding company procedures and documentation

 Some courses also provide credits that can go towards professional certifications.
 None of the online courses offer credits that can go on a college transcript.